UK eases lockdown but nervously eyes European virus surge - WTMJ

 The stringent restrictions in business and social life imposed during three lockdowns in the past year have had broad public support, though they have alarmed some lawmakers in Johnson’s Conservative Party, who argue that the economic, democratic and human costs outweigh the benefits.

-While many European nations are seeing a new surge in the pandemic, Britain is counting on a rapid mass-vaccination program to help it end lockdown.
-Nearly 30 million people, accounting for 56% of all adults, have received a first dose of vaccine so far.
+While many European nations are seeing a new surge in the pandemic, Britain is counting on a rapid mass-vaccination program to help it end its lockdown.
+More than 30 million people — 57% of all U.K. adults — have received a first dose of vaccine so far, the government announced Sunday.
+Almost 7% of adults have had both doses.

 Britain aims to give everyone over 18 a first jab by July, with second shots delivered within 12 weeks of the first.